- Location: Virginia

 - You are the sole owner of the vehicle, or all co-owners are active duty military.

-HOWEVER, if any co-owner is not also in the military, then the registration exemption does not apply, and the vehicle MUST be registered in Virginia (e.g. if your spouse is not also a military member, then your vehicle that you co-own must be registered in Virginia, regardless of where your home state is).
+HOWEVER, if any co-owner is not also in the military, then the registration exemption does not apply, and the vehicle MUST be registered in Virginia (e.g. if your spouse is not also a military member, then a co-owned vehicle must be registered in Virginia, regardless of where your home state is).

 Other registration options: